 - 1. Voice

 - 2. Guest Voice

 - 3. Softphone Voice

 - 4. Video Conferencing

 - 5. Streaming Video

-6. Control / Signalling (conditionally support a separate network policy for the media types above)
+- 6. Control / Signalling (conditionally support a separate network policy for the media types above)

-A large network may support multiple VoIP policies across the entire organization and different policies per application type.
+A large network may support multiple VoIP policies across the entire organization, and different policies per application type.
 LLDP-MED allows multiple policies to be advertised per port, each corresponding to a different application type.
-Different ports on the same Network Connectivity Device may advertise different sets of policies based on the authenticated user identity or port configuration.
+Different ports on the same Network Connectivity Device may advertise different sets of policies, based on the authenticated user identity or port configuration.

 It should be noted that LLDP-MED is not intended to run on links other than between Network Connectivity Devices and Endpoints, and therefore does not need to advertise the multitude of network policies that frequently run on an aggregated link interior to the LAN.

+Policies

-elete Policy ID Application Type Tag VLAN ID L2 Priority DSCP
+Delete Policy ID Application Typ be Tag VLAN ID L2 Priorit y DSCP

-)elete 0 Voice • Tagged 🔻 1 0 0
+Delete 0 Voice Tagę ged 🗸 1 0 0

-e U Voice Tagged • 1 U U

-New Policy
+Add New Policy

 Setting Description Delete Check to delete the policy.
 It will be deleted during the next save.
 Policy ID ID for the policy.
-This is auto generated and shall be used when selecting the policies that shall be mapped to the specific interfaces.
+This is auto generated and shall be used when selecting the , policies that shall be mapped to the specific interfaces.
 Application Type Intended use of the application types: Voice - for use by dedicated IP Telephony handsets and other similar appliances supporting interactive voice services.
 These devices are typically deployed on a separate VLAN for ease of deployment and enhanced security by isolation from data applications.
 Voice Signalling (conditional) - for use in network topologies that require a different policy for the voice signalling than for the voice media.
 This application type should not be advertised if all the same network policies apply as those advertised in the Voice application policy.
 Guest Voice - support a separate 'limited feature-set' voice service for guest users and visitors with their own IP Telephony handsets and other similar appliances supporting interactive voice services.
-Guest Voice Signalling (conditional) - for use in network topologies that require a different policy for the guest voice signalling than for the guest voice media.
-This application type should not be advertised in the Guest Voice application policy.
-Guest Voice Signalling (conditional) - for use in network topologies that require a different policy for the guest voice signalling than for the guest voice media.
+Guest Voice - Signalling (conditional) - for use in network topologies that require a different policy for the guest voice signalling than for the guest voice media.
 This application type should not be advertised if all the same network policies apply as those advertised in the Guest Voice application policy.
 Softphone Voice - for use by softphone applications on typical data centric devices, such as PCs or laptops.
 This class of endpoints frequently does not support multiple VLANs, if at all, and are typically configured to use an 'untagged' VLAN or a single 'tagged' data specific VLAN.
 When a network policy is defined for use with an 'untagged' VLAN (see Tagged flag below), then the L2 priority field is ignored and only the DSCP value has relevance.
-Video Conferencing - for use by decicated Video Conferencing
+Video Conferencing - for use by broadcast or multicast based video content distribution and other similar applications supporting streaming video services that require applications pupport on use in network topologies that require and ther similar applications supporting streaming video services that require specific network policy treatment. policies apply as those advertised in the Video Conferencing application policy.
+Tag Tag indicating whether the specified application type is using a 'tagged' or an 'untagged' VLAN.
+Untagged indicates that the device is using an untagged frame format and as such does not include a tag header as defined by IEEE 802.1Q-2003.
+In this case, both the VLAN ID and the Layer 2 priority fields are ignored and only the DSCP value has relevance.
+Tagged indicates that the device is using the IEEE 802.1Q tagged frame format, and that both the VLAN ID and the Layer 2 priority values are being used, as